 As the team recovered from this horrifying episode, they discovered healing from within.
 Jimmie Wilson, a catching mainstay for the pennant-winning St. Louis Cardinal teams of 1929-31 and now a coach with the Reds, volunteered to activate himself as the new back-up.
 At age 40, Wilson hadn’t played regularly since 1936, but lent enough experience and sage to steer the other Cincinnati players through a difficult moment and on to the World Series.

-The four-time defending world champions tripped out of the starting gate in 1940, sticking to last place in May before re-emerging late into the American League pennant race, where they bowed out in the season’s last week.
+The four-time defending world champions tripped out of the starting gate in 1940, sticking to last place in May before re-emerging late into the American League pennant race, where they bowed out in the season’s final week.
 Everything from age to overconfidence was blamed for the Yankees’ woes, and a New York Daily News column even went so far as to suggest that a case of polio spread by Lou Gehrig had infected the players and their performance.
-As enraged Yankee players prepared to sue, the newspaper detracted the comments and apologized.
+As enraged Yankees players prepared to sue, the newspaper detracted the comments and apologized.

 The Yankees’ poorest showing in ten years was, in fact, the by-product of a roster that suffered an off-year at the plate, as mirrored in the team’s .259 batting average—dead last in the AL, and a 30-point drop-off from 1939.
-In their absence, absence, the Cleveland Indians took over first place for much of the year, but not for a lack of discord.
+In their absence, the Cleveland Indians took over first place for much of the year, but not for a lack of discord.
 An organization whose players held the strange habit of rejecting their managers—even the highly likeable Walter Johnson had been ousted a few years earlier by a player revolt—the Indians dove into the thick of their biggest controversy yet in June over current manager Ossie Vitt.

-Confronting owner Alva Bradley and demanding Vitt’s removal, Indian players claimed the Cleveland manager’s “jittery” dugout behavior was loaded with “insincerity and caustic criticism” that ruined the players’ morale.
-Bradley did not immediately back his manager, saying he would investigate the matter; that became a moot point, for the moment, when the players publicly took back their wish to have Vitt fired after Indian fans weighed in and heavily sided with Vitt.
+Confronting owner Alva Bradley and demanding Vitt’s removal, Indians players claimed the Cleveland manager’s “jittery” dugout behavior was loaded with “insincerity and caustic criticism” that ruined the players’ morale.
+Bradley did not immediately back his manager, saying he would investigate the matter; that became a moot point, for the moment, when the players publicly took back their wish to have Vitt fired after Cleveland fans weighed in and heavily sided with Vitt.